The Animation Process – Complete Step by Step Guide 2026

 7. Animation: Bringing the Story to Life

-Now’s the time for my favorite part of the animation process!
-Here, the skilled animation artists at our animation company set out to bring the illustrations to life.
+Now’s the time for the most transformative part of the animation process!
+Here, our skilled animation artists set out to bring the illustrations to life.

 Using sophisticated software, they import the illustrations and start rigging them.
 This means they build a sort of skeletal structure that controls the movement of each part of the illustration at specific points in time to create the animation.